Harvey-Ryan/dealer_pro/README.md

 Completed:

-  -Create Tradesheets: /tradesheet
+  - Create Tradesheets: /tradesheet

 -Edit Tradesheets: /tradesheet/id

 -Display All Vehicles: /dashboard

 -Delete Tradesheets

 -DB hosted w/ Atlas

 -EC2 instance up and running

 Backlog:

 -Figure out why GitHub Node.js build script is struggling to follow the path to package.json

 -Finish up Deployment with Github Workflow scripts

 -Re-work /tradesheet && /tradesheet/id to be more user-friendly

   -Create a printer-friendly display of a single vehicle object